c-sanders/Quaternion/README.md

 complex numbers are comprised of two parts - a real part and an imaginary part, quaternions are comprised of four parts - a real part and three imaginary parts.
 When we say a real part, what we actually mean is a real number.
 Similarly, when we say an imaginary part, what we actually mean is is an imaginary number.
-You should recall that an imaginary number is defined as the square root of -1.
+You should recall that an imaginary number is usually denoted by the letter `i` and is defined as the square root of -1.
 That is;

 ```math
 i = \sqrt{-1}